loroldoesmath/intro-to-ML/README.md

 # Introduction to Machine Learning (TEDA 1036)

 Welcome to the **Introduction to Machine Learning (TEDA 1036)** repository!
-This repository contains the readings you need for the course.
-These notebooks contain the solutions to the student assignments as well.
+These notebooks contain some solutions to student assignments.
+You can find the original (unsolved) notebooks on your TEDA 1036 Canvas page.

 ---